-The Complete Guide to the Humpback Whales of Tonga will help you plan that once in a lifetime trip to see the Southern Hemisphere humpback whales in this idyllic location.
+The Humpback Whales of Tonga… A complete guide to help you plan that once in a lifetime trip to see the Tongan Tribe of southern hemisphere humpback whales.

 Every year, as the cooler winter months come to the South Pacific.
-The waters of the island nation of Tonga play host to hundreds of some of the largest creatures on the planet.
+The island nation of Tonga plays host to hundreds of some of the largest creatures on the planet.

 And along the sub-sea volcanic arch that forms the bedrock for the 170 plus islands of the Tongan archipelago.

-Those whales are one of the main humpback populations in the southern Pacific and are referred to as the “Tongan Tribe” – Read more…
+The whales of Tonga are one of the six main humpback populations in the southern Pacific.
+And are referred to as the “Tongan Tribe”

 Tonga is really special as it one of the few places in the world where it is possible to be in the water and swim with the humpback whales.